-Frankly I think its a must read for all high school or college students, or anyone who has any sense of curiosity about the world around them.
-Lets look into it a little more:
+Frankly I think its a must read for all high school or college students, or anyone who has any sense of curiosity about the world around them, but if you are into prepping, it's an excellent read.

 Human scientific achievement has spanned tens of thousands of years.
 If a catastrophic event was to occur and only a handful of humans were to survive it, would it be possible for them to rebuild the world around them within a few generations, or would they start from zero and have to completely rediscover all that knowledge?

 Wood burning car

 The book itself is a primer of the scientific method and can broaden your understanding of how to make discoveries and refine them and how the method itself is one of mankind's greatest achievements.

 A sobering fact is that all the easily gatherable fuels are no longer easy to gather...oil and coal will be gone since it now requires massive infrastructure and existing fuels in order to extract the harder and harder to get materials.

 Charles F. Brush's Electric Wind Turbine

 The remaking of life saving drugs, metals such as steel, electricity, industrial chemistry, all of this and more are discussed in brief but detailed sections and gives the reader food for thought and a platform from which to gain more information about a specific subject.

-If you buy anything with the links we provide on this page we get a small percentage of the sale.
+BTW If you buy anything with the links we provide on this page we might get a small percentage of the sale.
 For more info click here.

-Typical Price: $10
+Typical Price: $15